minecraftforum/rules/rules/global/rules.markdown

 ### Informal

 An informal infraction is used to remind a member that they have broken the rules for the first time.
 Informal infractions are used as a record of when a member has been informed, and as such, do not carry any penalties.
-There are no infraction points issued with informals so they do not count to the posting suspension limits.
+There are no infraction points issued with informal warnings so they do not count to the posting suspension limits.

 ### Formal